ZhijieGao829/GenerativeAI-Lab/Lab1/README.md

    ```
 ---

-### **Step 5: Make Your First API Request**
+### **Step 5: Test Your First API Request Using Python Scripts and Notebooks**

-Now that your environment is set up, you can test your OpenAI API connection by creating a simple Python script.
+Now that your environment is set up, you can test your OpenAI API connection using a Python script or Jupyter notebook.

-1. Create a file named `openai_test.py` in your preferred editor or terminal/command prompt.
-2. Add the following code:

-    ```python
-    import openai
-    import os

-    # Retrieve the API key from the environment
-    openai.api_key = os.getenv("OPENAI_API_KEY")

-    # Create a chat completion request
-    completion = openai.ChatCompletion.create(
-        model="gpt-3.5-turbo",
-        messages=[
-            {"role": "system", "content": "You are a helpful assistant."}, {"role": "user", "content": "What is OpenAI?"}
-        ]
-    )

-    # Print the response
-    print(completion.choices[0].message['content'])
-    ```

-3. Run the script in the terminal:
+#### **Method 1: Using a Python Script**

+1. **Run the `Lab1_StarterPython.py` file** that has already been created for you in your project folder.

+2. Open a terminal, navigate to your project directory, and execute the script by running:
     ```bash
-    python openai_test.py
+    python Lab1_StarterPython.py
     ```

-4. You should see a response from OpenAI GPT-3.5 Turbo in your terminal.
+3. You should see a response from OpenAI GPT-3.5 Turbo in your terminal.

+#### **Method 2: Using Jupyter Notebook or VS Code**

+1. **Open the provided Jupyter notebook** in either Jupyter Notebook, VS Code, or any notebook-supported environment.

+2. **Run the cells** to interact with the OpenAI API directly from the notebook environment.

+3. You should receive similar output, with the model generating a response based on your request.

+This allows you to test the API integration using both command-line and notebook-based workflows.

+---

 ---